RayTech1000/Text_Analysis/README.md

 # Text_Analysis
-Repository of Text Analysis in Python.
-TfidfTransformer and Rake libraries used to analyze text samples and study the words, language.
+Repository of Text Analysis in Python. sklearn/TfidfTransformer and RAKE libraries used to analyze text samples and study the words, language.

 The first Python notbeook uses TfidfTransformer, Text from sklearn's library.